-

 2 eggs, beaten to blend

-1/4 pound prosciutto, coarsely chopped
+1/4 lb prosciutto, coarsely chopped

 2 tablespoons minced fresh Italian parsley